-One of the things that stands out with the drummer is her charismatic personality.
+One of the things that stands out about the drummer is her charismatic personality.
 Those who have interacted with her say she is one of the most outgoing people.
 Over the years, Evelyn Glennie has established herself as a sort-after metal drummer.

 She was born in the Methlick, Aberdeenshire, to Harbet Glennie, an accordionist.
 She grew up under the indigenous musical traditions of northeast Scotland, a vital part of her development as a musician.
 She started by playing a mouth organ and a clarinet.